bhisaac/5eFP/5eFP-SRD.md

 **Halfling Nimbleness.** You can move through the space of any creature that is of a size larger than yours.

-**Languages.** You can speak, read, and write Common and Halfling.
-The Halfling language isn’t secret, but halflings are loath to share it with others.
-They write very little, so they don’t have a rich body of literature.
-Their oral tradition, however, is very strong.
-Almost all halflings speak Common to converse with the people in whose lands they dwell or through which they are traveling.

 ### Lightfoot

 As a lightfoot halfling, you can easily hide from notice, even using other people as cover.
 You’re inclined to be affable and get along well with others.